126789t/poc_everyday/today.md

 2025-02-26T05:00:18Z

 ## CVE-2024-56903
- A Cross-Site Request Forgery (CSRF) in Geovision GV-ASWeb with the version 6.1.1.0 or less allows attackers to execute arbitrary operations via supplying a crafted HTTP request.
+ Geovision GV-ASWeb with the version 6.1.1.0 or less allows attackers to modify POST request method with the GET against critical functionalities, such as account management.
+This vulnerability is used in chain with CVE-2024-56901 for a successful CSRF attack.

 - [https://github.com/DRAGOWN/CVE-2024-56903](https://github.com/DRAGOWN/CVE-2024-56903) :
 ![starts](https://img.shields.io/github/stars/DRAGOWN/CVE-2024-56903.svg)